fnc12/embeddedRest/README.md

 # embeddedRest
 A little library for making url requests in C++.

-It allows to send synchronous HTTP 1.1 requests and gives pretty simpe interface to specify request parameters such as
+It allows to send synchronous HTTP 1.1 requests and gives pretty simple interface to specify request parameters such as

 * HTTP method
 * get parameters